armory/docs/content/en/cd-as-a-service/reference/deployfile/ref-deployment-file.md

 #### `targets.<targetName>.constraints`

-A map of conditions that must be met before a deployment starts.
+`constraints` is a map of conditions that must be met before a deployment starts.
 The constraints can be dependencies on previous deployments, such as requiring deployments to a test environment before staging, or a pause.
 If you omit the constraints section, the deployment starts immediately when it gets triggered.

 > Constraints are evaluated in parallel.